lmfit/lmfit-py/doc/fitting.rst

     \end{eqnarray*}

-Generally, when comparing fits with different numbers of varying parameters, one typically selects the model with lowest reduced chi-square, Akaike information criterion, and/or Bayesian information criterion.
-Generally, the Bayesian information criterion is considered themost conservative of these statistics.
+When comparing fits with different numbers of varying parameters, one typically selects the model with lowest reduced chi-square, Akaike information criterion, and/or Bayesian information criterion.
+Generally, the Bayesian information criterion is considered the most conservative of these statistics.

 ..  _fit-itercb-label: